jobbrIO/docs/use/restApi.md

 ## Rest API Reference

 ### /jobs Endpoint
-You could either configure your Jobs by the RepositoryBuilder in C# code or create them by using the APi, or both.
+You could either configure your Jobs by the RepositoryBuilder in C# code or create them by using the API, or both.
 The followig APIs are made for managing Jobs

 #### Get all Jobs
 The following endpoint returns all registered jobs as an array: